 What am I?
 And what Category does my Audience fit into?

 Find out about Yourself First

 You can find out exactly what you are by taking a free online test here.* Discovering your own personality type may help you take some decisions to improve not only your websites but also your lifestyle.
-Take me, I’m an Owl (75%, Dove 25%).
+Take me; I’m an Owl (75%, Dove 25%).
 That means I am unlikely to take risks without fully comprehending the potential results.
-Whilst a sensible approach, the consequence of my ‘natural’ deliberation, where others (think Eagles!) react quickly, is that I might ‘miss the boat’.
+While a sensible approach, the consequence of my ‘natural’ deliberation, where others (think Eagles!) react quickly, is that I might ‘miss the boat’.
 Knowing I’m an Owl and understanding my weaknesses allows me to send a siren off in my brain every time a risky opportunity arises.
 I think to myself: if I spend too much time researching, might I act too late?
-I do this because I have used my Owl-like logic to identify that risk taking is a key component of success, which is my ultimate goal.
+I do this because I have used my Owl-like logic to identify that risk-taking is a key component of success, which is my ultimate goal.
 At times, I will mimic an Eagle if it suits me to do so.